Anatomy

 Treatment:

-severe cases, liver transplantation may be necessary.
+- in severe cases, liver transplantation may be necessary.

 Symptoms: